peleiden/pelutils/README.md

 `python main.py data/my-big-experiment --config cfg.ini --learning-rate 1e-5`
 where `cfg.ini` could contain

-# pelutils.logging
+# Logging

-Easy to use logger which fits common needs.
+The logging submodule contains a simple yet feature-rich logger which fits common needs.
 Can be imported from `pelutils` directly, e.g. `from pelutils import log`.

 ```py
 # Configure logger for the script